 In 2020, the state museums in Berlin will arrange several special exhibitions to enhance its vast permanent art, historical and cultural collections.

 The top temporary cultural exhibitions in Berlin in 2020 will include a fresh look at the Germanic tribes in the Rhine region and an examination of the influence of the Late Gothic on the birth of modernity.
-Numerous further special art exhibitions will make any trip to Berlin worthwhile in 2020 including a special look at the works of Raphael in Berlin, Picasso’s response to the Women of Algiers and large contemporary art exhibitions.
+Numerous further special art exhibitions will make any trip to Berlin worthwhile in 2020 including a special look at the works of Raphael in Berlin, Picasso’s response to the Women of Algiers, and large contemporary art exhibitions.
 Many exhibitions in 2020 will focus on the absorption of the DDR into the Federal Republic of Germany 30 years ago.
 However, the cultural highlight of the year will be the reopening of the museum for Asian Art and Ethnology in the Humboldt Forum in the rebuilt Berliner Schloss — best parts only opening during 2021.